RobinMnk/dory-chess/README.md

 # Chess (Move Generation) Engine

 A work-in-progress chess engine, written in C++20.
-So far, the main focus of the project lies on optimizing the move generation, which is currently peaking around **320 Million nodes per second**.
+So far, the main focus of the project lies on optimizing the move generation, which is currently peaking over **450 Million nodes per second**.

 ### Move Collectors